Storytelling for Conservation

 'It was clear to me that the Sri Lanka Wildlife Conservation Society (SLWCS) was different: a pioneering, research-driven, welfare-focused organisation that fully trains all its volunteers and keeps field groups small and a good distance from the animals.'

-So when the crisis hit, Mags knew what to do with her audience: “I reached out to Ravi (the SLWCS President) and said ‘Look, you’ve got a whole database of volunteers you could tap into for help’” - the large list of people who have served in the park and care so much about the work being done there.
+Mags knows the potential of harnessing the power of a large following, so when the crisis hit, she knew what SLWCS had to do: “I reached out to Ravi (the SLWCS President) and said ‘Look, you’ve got a whole database of volunteers you could tap into for help’” - the large list of people who have served in the park and care so much about the work being done there.

 The SLWCS has managed to stay afloat, partly by launching an e-volunteering programme, as of June 29th, where full training is provided in tasks including fundraising, content creation and virtual field research.

 Sam McGuire has worked as a fundraiser for ZSL, so immediately recognised the sharp and painful impact the pandemic would have on the Society’s research and conservation work.
 For many, though, wildlife are now at the bottom of the list of what is ‘essential’.
 “It's quite a difficult financial time for everyone,” says Sam, “so I found it quite difficult to fundraise this time.”

 Searching for a way to raise money from home, Sam had an idea.
 “I’d been training for a marathon anyway,” she explains, “but obviously that got cancelled, so I decided to sort of put the two together and just do it in my garden.”
 It took twice as long, given her garden is quite tight, so she wasn’t able to fully stretch it out.
 A full marathon understandable became a half marathon.
 “It felt like travel sickness.
 I think I’ve done over 4000 laps!”